Can OCD Cause Eating Disorders?

 Can OCD Lead to an Eating Disorder?

-But what if you know you or a loved one suffer from OCD wonder if those tendencies could eventually lead to an eating disorder?
+What if you know you or a loved one suffers from OCD, and wonder if those tendencies could eventually lead to an eating disorder?

-Studies show us that eating disorders often run hand-in-hand with other mental health issues.
-More than 65% of people with eating disorders have a co-occurring anxiety disorder, with the most common one being OCD.
+Studies show us that eating disorders often run hand-in-hand with other mental health disorders.
+More than 65% of individuals with eating disorders have a co-occurring anxiety disorder, with the most common one being OCD.
 Sometimes the OCD comes first, and sometimes the eating disorder comes first.

 Women, in particular, are at an elevated risk of developing an eating disorder if they suffered from OCD as a child.
 (1)

 This can serve as a red flag warning that it’s time to get help.
 We’re just a phone call away.
-You can reach out to us today at 205-235-6989 or complete our contact form.
+You can complete our contact form today, and a compassionate admissions team member can answer your questions.

 Sources: